y9felix/s/README.md

 - Check validity via [Throne](https://github.com/throneproj/Throne)

 Subscriptions
-- a — All valid configs from GitHub.
+- `a` — All valid configs from GitHub.
+Updated weekly.
-- b — Manually selected VLESS configurations with Reality/XTLS.
+- `b` — Manually selected VLESS configurations with Reality/XTLS.
 [Recommended]
-- c — For testing.
+- `c` — Most stable (1+ month) configs.
+Updated monthly.
-- r — Russian servers.
+- `r` — Russian servers.
+Updated weekly.

-Every subscription is usually updated once a week, except for /b/, which is updated every other day.

 Scripts
 - `a.py` — Searches for the lines that have thing in links and adds them to path.
 Has an option for caching old invalid configs.
 Also does some cleaning, sorting and numbering with optional flagging for better experience.